Mike Green (ice hockey, born 1985): Minor

 Green played his minor hockey career with the NASA Hockey Association, in Calgary, Alberta.
 He played major junior in the Western Hockey League (WHL) for five full seasons with the Saskatoon Blades.
-After a 14-goal, 39-point season in 2003–04, he was drafted in the first round, 29th overall, by the Washington Capitals in the 2004 NHL Entry Draft.
+After a 14-goal, 39-point season in 2003–04, he was drafted in the first round, 29th overall, by the Washington Capitals in the 2004 NHL entry draft.

+Professional (2005–2020)

 Washington Capitals (2005–2015)

 In 2005–06, Green split the season with the Capitals and their American Hockey League (AHL) affiliate, the Hershey Bears.
 He scored his first career NHL goal against Ed Belfour of the Toronto Maple Leafs on February 3, 2006, and finished with three points in 22 games for the Capitals.
 The next season, 2006–07, Green was selected to play in the 2007 NHL YoungStars Game for the Eastern Conference, where he registered three assists despite playing with a bruised foot.
 Not having played the 25-game minimum to qualify as a rookie the previous season, the 2006–07 season counted as Green's rookie campaign.
 He completed his second season with 12 points in 70 games, while still appearing in 12 games in the AHL with the Bears.